shqyqmalkshahi/retail-sales-time-series-forecasting/README.md

 ## Limitations

-- Model assumes consistent seasonal patterns
+- Holt-Winters assumes repeating seasonal patterns
-- Does not include external variables (e.g., promotions, weather)
+- External factors such as weather, promotions, or economic indicators were not included
-- Performance may degrade under extreme structural changes
+- Extreme disruptions may reduce forecast accuracy

 ---